nextcloud/documentation/deployment_recommendations/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When master fails another slave can become master.
 Multi-master has the risk of split brain and is more complicated.
-Can run into deadlocks which oC tries to solve with high level file locking -> here be dragons.
+Can run into deadlocks which ownCloud tries to solve with high-level file locking.

 Software Considerations
 -----------------------